Ages 11+ · Modules 1 to 6 available now

 Talking to a trusted adult

-The capstone module.
-Practising the conversations that matter most, and making sure there's always someone to turn to.
+Practising the conversations that matter most, and making sure there's always a trusted adult to turn to.

 The parent layer